* Initial offer for Wind in $600 mln-$800 mln range -source

 * Upcoming 700 MHz auction key to market as data booms

-TORONTO, June 26 (Reuters) - Verizon Communications Inc has offered to buy Canadian telecom startup Wind Mobile and is in talks to acquire Mobilicity, as it seeks to challenge Canada's three big wireless providers, sources familiar with the deals said on Wednesday.
+TORONTO, June 26 Verizon Communications Inc has offered to buy Canadian telecommunications startup Wind Mobile and is also in talks with rival startup Mobilicity as it makes proposals that could create a viable competitor to the three wireless operators that now dominate the Canadian market.

-One of the sources said Verizon had last week presented a tentative offer of $600 million to $800 million for Wind Mobile, with final pricing subject to due diligence.
-Another source cited Verizon's talks with Mobility, a rival startup.
+One source familiar with the matter said Verizon presented a tentative offer of $600 million to $800 million for Wind Mobile last week, with final pricing depending on its due diligence.

-Mobilicity, Wind and Public Mobile, the three startups that emerged from a 2008 government auction of spectrum, entered the market with cheap talk-and-text plans.
-While the Big Three faced pressure, the startups have yet to turn a profit, and Mobilicity debtholders are set to vote on a recapitalization plan early next week.
+Mobilicity, Wind and Public Mobile, the three startups that emerged from a 2008 government auction of spectrum, entered the market with cheap talk-and-text plans that pressured the existing players.
+But they struggled to compete, and Mobilicity debtholders are set to vote on a recapitalization plan early next week.

-A number of carriers are jockeying to strike deals ahead of a second big auction for the coveted 700 mhz spectrum, which requires fewer towers than higher-frequency airwaves.
+Activity in the sector has stepped up since the government lifted curbs on the foreign ownership of new entrants last year, and a number of players are now jockeying to strike deals ahead of a second big auction, of coveted 700 mHz spectrum, which requires fewer towers than higher-frequency airwaves.

-Other sources familiar with the situation have said that all the three startups have attracted offers from the three big Canadian players.
+Sources familiar with the situation say that all three of the juniors have attracted offers from the Canadian incumbents.

-But the government wants to boost competition, and has made it clear that it does not want the startups to go to existing operators.
-Earlier this month, it quashed Telus' C$380 million bid for Mobilicity by blocking the transfer of Mobilicity's spectrum.
+But the government wants to boost competition, and Ottawa has made it clear that it does not want the startups to go to existing players.
+Earlier this month, it quashed Telus's bid for Mobilicity by blocking the transfer of Mobilicity's spectrum licenses to Telus.

-A bid from Verizon would likely be far more tempting to Ottawa, given that it would create a carrier able to boost competition across the country.
+A bid from Verizon would likely be far more tempting to Ottawa, given that it would create a player able to boost competition across the country.

-Verizon declined to comment.
-Last week, Chief Financial Officer Fran Shammo however, confirmed publicly that Verizon was interested in entering the Canadian market.
+Verizon declined comment.
+Last week, however, Chief Financial Officer Fran Shammo confirmed publicly that Verizon was interested in entering the Canadian market.

 A Wind spokeswoman and a Mobilicity spokesman both declined to comment.

-Seven blocks are available in the auction, but bidders will likely covet four that are aligned with the spectrum bought by AT&T and Verizon in the United States.
+There are seven blocks available in the auction, but bidders will likely covet four that are aligned with the spectrum bought by AT&T and Verizon in the United States.

-The government has said BCE, Telus and Rogers can each obtain only one of these prime blocks, leaving new entrants and regional cable operators such as Quebecor Inc and Shaw Communications to compete for the fourth.
+The government has said BCE, Telus and Rogers can only obtain one of these prime blocks each, leaving new entrants and regional cable operators such as Quebecor Inc and Shaw Communications to compete for the fourth.